jlgre/portpholio/README.md

 ## Set up

 This should be ready to use for anyone with a server.
-Just `cp conf.example.php` to `conf.php` and fill in the relevant values, fill whatever directory you chose with your photos, then set up your server to serve index.php.
+Just `cp conf.example.php conf.php` and fill in the relevant values, fill whatever directory you chose with your photos, then set up your server to serve index.php.